King County Council bans use of facial recognition technology by Sheriff’s Office, other agencies

 At least 13 cities across the country have some form of ban on using facial recognition technology, including San Francisco; Boston; Portland, Oregon; Portland, Maine; and Jackson, Mississippi.
 Vermont has also banned the technology.
 King County would be the first county to implement a ban, Kohl-Welles said.

 In Seattle, a 2018 ordinance requires city agencies, including the police department, to get City Council approval before acquiring or using any surveillance technologies.
+The Seattle Police Department, late last year, said it did not use Clearview AI, a prominent facial recognition technology, after a detective was found to have signed up for the software, potentially in violation of the ordinance.

+Customs and Border Patrol officers use facial recognition technology at Seattle-Tacoma International Airport, although they say they retain the photographs of U.S. citizens for no more than 12 hours..

 Facial recognition technology analyzes characteristics of a person’s picture, such as the distance between their eyes and the distance from forehead to chin, and then matches those characteristics against a model or database.